Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-1.md

 | 8 | 19.50 m |
 | 9 | too long... |

-On 7x7 chessboard, the needed time to count all solutions is quite long!
+On 7x7 chessboard, the time needed to count all solutions is quite long!

 ## Next optimisations?

-Other optimisations will be tested in the part 2, stay tuned of go to the [GitHub project](https://github.com/Sylvain-Bugat/N-queens-puzzle-solvers) to have some algorithms preview!
+Other optimisations will be tested in the part 2, stay tuned or go to the [GitHub project](https://github.com/Sylvain-Bugat/N-queens-puzzle-solvers) to have some algorithms preview!